CoCosNet v2: Full-Resolution Correspondence Learning for Image Translation: Experiment

-{\bf Qualitative comparison.} We show qualitative comparison of the competitors in Figure~\ref{figure:qualitative_comparison}.
-It can be clearly seen that our method produces the most visually appealing results and the least visible artifacts.
-We find that the distinctive patterns in the exemplar have been remarkably well preserved in the semantically corresponding region of the output, \eg, the texture patterns of the dress in pose-to-body translation, which has been washed out in SPADE and CoCosNet.
-On the other hand, the output depicts subtle details that are of particular importance to a high-resolution image, demonstrating the advantage of our approach.
-Figure~\ref{figure:more_results1}-\ref{figure:more_results} shows more diverse results under different exemplars, We also demonstrate 1024$\times$1024 results in Figure~\ref{figure:teaser}.
+{\bf Qualitative comparison.} We show qualitative comparison with the competitors in Figure~\ref{figure:qualitative_comparison}.
+It can be clearly seen that CoCosNet v2 produces the most visually appealing results and the least visible artifacts.
+We find that the distinctive patterns in the exemplar have been remarkably well preserved in the semantically corresponding regions of the output, \eg, the texture patterns of the dress in pose-to-body translation, which has been washed out in SPADE and CoCosNet.
+On the other hand, our output depicts subtle details that are of particular importance to a high-resolution image, demonstrating the advantage of CoCosNet v2.
+Figure~\ref{figure:more_results1}-\ref{figure:more_results} shows more diverse results under different exemplars.
+We also demonstrate 1024$\times$1024 results in Figure~\ref{figure:teaser}.